pedropb/machine-learning-nanodegree/classes/deep-learning/from-machine-learning-to-deep-learning.md

  ![Stochastic Gradient Descent](images/gd-vs-sgd-2.png)

  Usually we prefer SGD to GD, because it scales better with model and data size, and we want both on deep learning.
+The drawback is that SGD have some issues on real-world problems, like the definition of the random sample, and the steps sometimes incrase the overall loss function.